MicrosoftDocs/office-docs-powershell/whiteboard/whiteboard-ps/whiteboard/Get-Whiteboard.md

 ### Get a specific Whiteboard

-Returns a single Whiteboard for a specific user.

 ```powershell
 Get-Whiteboard [-Token <AuthenticationResult>] -UserId <Guid> -WhiteboardId <Guid> [<CommonParameters>]
 ```

 ### Get all Whiteboards for a user

-Returns all Whiteboards that a specific user has access to.
-This includes (but is not limited to) Whiteboards that they own.

 ```powershell
 Get-Whiteboard [-Token <AuthenticationResult>] -UserId <Guid> [<CommonParameters>]
 ```